LazyPanda07/GUIFramework/README.md

 # GUIFramework
-Framework for desktop GUI applications.
+Framework for desktop GUI applications in C++.